-Indicator Observation Interpretation Evaluation Prey availability or abund Zooplankton Stomach contents, ichthyoplankton surveys None Unknown Predator population tre Marine mammals Fur seals declining, Steller sea lions increasing slightly in central, decreasing in West.
-Possibly lower mortality on walleye pollock No concern Birds Stable, some increasing some decreasing May affect young-of-year mortality Unknown Fish (Pacific cod, arrowtooth flounder) $\label{pacific cod} \textbf{Pacific coddecreasing, arrowtoothstable}$ Possible decreases to walleye pollock mortality No concern Changes in habitat quality Temperature regime The 2012 AI summer bottom temperature was colder than average Cooling could affect apparent distribution.
-Unknown The AI walleye pollock eff ects on ecosystem Indicator Observation Interpretation Evaluation Fishery contribution to Prohibited species o bycatch Expected to be heavily monitored Likely to be a minor contribution to mortality No concern Forage (including herring, Atka mackerel, cod, and pollock) Expected to be heavily monitored.
+Indicator Observation Interpretation Evaluation Prey availability or abund ance trends Zooplankton Stomach contents, ichthyoplankton surveys None Unknown Predator population tre ends Marine mammals Fur seals declining, Steller sea lions increasing slightly in central, decreasing in West.
+Possibly lower mortality on walleye pollock No concern Birds Stable, some increasing some decreasing May affect young-of-year mortality Unknown Fish (Pacific cod, arrowtooth flounder) Pacific cod-increasing, arrowtoothstable Possible increases to walleye pollock mortality No concern Changes in habitat quality Temperature regime The 2014-2018 AI summer bottom temperature was warmer than average warming could affect apparent distribution.
+Unknown The AI walleye pollock eff fects on ecosystem Indicator Observation Interpretation Evaluation Fishery contribution to bycatch Prohibited species Expected to be heavily monitored Likely to be a minor contribution to mortality No concern Forage (including herring, Atka mackerel, cod, and pollock) Expected to be heavily monitored.
 Bycatch levels should be low.
 Unknown HAPC biota (seapens/whips, corals, sponges, anemones) Very low bycatch levels of seapens/whips, sponge and coral catches expected in the pelagic fishery Bycatch levels and destruction of benthic habitat expected to be minor given the pelagic fishery.
-No concern Marine mammals and birds Very minor direct-take expected Likely to be very minor contribution to mortality No concern Expected to be heavily monitored Unknown given that this fishery was closed between 1999 and 2005.
+No concern Marine mammals and birds Very minor direct-take expected Likely to be very minor contribution to mortality No concern Sensitive non-target species Expected to be heavily monitored Unknown given that this fishery was closed between 1999 and 2005.
 The 2006 AICASS had 3% POP bycatch, the only significant bycatch.
 The 2005-2009 fishery had high bycatch of POP, but bycatch of other species was very low in fishery prior to 1999.
 No concern Other non-target species Very little bycatch.
-Unknown No concern Fishery concentration in space and time Newly opened areas should spread the fishery out more than under previous SSL protection measures.
+Unknown No concern Newly opened areas should spread the fishery out more than under previous SSL protection measures.
 Depending on concentration of pollock outside of critical habitat could have an effect.
 Possible concern Fishery effects on amount of large size target fish Depends on highly variable year-class strength Natural fluctuation Possible Concern Fishery contribution to discards and offal production Offal production-unknown.
 2015 fishery not expected to be significant.
 Unknown Unknown Fishery effects on age-at- maturity and fecundity Unknown Unknown Unknown